 that DNA produces RNA, which produces proteins – in other words, living

-organisms consist of genes that define their characteristics – has
+organisms consist of genes that define their characteristics – has raised

-can I be copied?'
+I be copied?'

 Portraits by Chuck Close and DNA portraits by Marc Quinn, Gary Schneider,